Skip to content

 pnpm run docs:dev

-If you use the scaffolding of the VitePress project to build a project, the generated file structure should look like this: ./docs
+If you initialize the blog in ./docs, the generated structure will look like this:

 │ ├── .vitepress